symbiote-h2020/SymbioteCloud/README.md

 #### 3.3 Accessing the resource and triggering fetching of our example data
 ##### NOTE:
-First you have to get a valid platform token and included it in the "X-Auth-Token" header field as described above.
-The same token used to get the resource url can be used if it is still valid.
+First, you have to get a valid platform token and included it in the *X-Auth-Token* header field as described above.
+The same token used to get the resource url can also be used for accessing the resource if it is still valid.

 As stated previously, RAP can be configured to support different interfaces for accessing the data:
 * OData